 Scott interviews former Trump fixer Michael Cohen, who knows Trump’s playbook better than anybody, and tells us if he believes “the Don” will ever be convicted for any of his crimes after the Manhattan DA dropped the ball and what approach he thinks law enforcement would have to take to get it done.

-Michael’s New York Times bestselling book is Disloyal: A Memoir: The True Story of the Former Personal Attorney to President Donald J. Trump.
+Michael’s New York Times bestselling book is Disloyal: A Memoir: The True Story of the Former Personal Attorney to President Donald J. Trump (affiliate link).

 But Cohen couldn’t hide the frustration at Manhattan’s newly elected District Attorney for ditching a multi-year investigation he cooperated with starting from when he was serving time for carrying out Trump’s illegal orders.
 As the former personal attorney for Donald Trump from 2006-2018, Cohen was also a vice-president of the Trump Organization.